 Thousands of evergreen trees help bring out the brilliance of fall colors of other trees like aspens, cottonwoods, and oaks.
 The ground is covered with rust-colored ferns, and Big Bear Village is brilliant with vibrant red maples.
 Some of the best spots include, Mill Creek Road, The Pine Knot Trail and Castle Rock Trail.
 Amateur and professional photographers alike visit Big Bear Lake to capture these spectacular autumn hues.
 These remarkable fall colors appear only once a year and expected to peak the second week of October.

 The location that stands out the most for amazing fall foliage is The Aspen Grove.
 This area is Big Bear's all-star for fall colors!
-It' a splendid display, and is the only one of its kind in the San Bernardino National Forest.
+It's a splendid display, and is the only one of its kind in the San Bernardino National Forest.
 It is undoubtedly one of the best places to see fall colors in all of Southern California.

 The quaking aspens display brilliant gold leaves that typically peak the first or second week of October.
 The remarkable fall colors appear only once a year, and last about three weeks before Mother Nature drops her temperatures and blows the leaves away.

-The Aspen Grove is ideal for those who want to escape for a day and experience the natural splendor of quaking aspens.
+The Aspen Grove (currently closed) is ideal for those who want to escape for a day and experience the natural splendor of quaking aspens.
 It is east of Big Bear Lake, off Highway 38 at the Heart Bar Campground on Forest Service Road 1N02.
 Visitors follow 1N02 to 1N05 to the Aspen Grove Trail parking area (2.6 miles from Highway 38).
 From there take the Aspen Grove Trail, which leads directly to the trees, about 1.5 miles from the parking area.
 There are plenty of vantage points where photographers can capture different angles of the spectacular autumn hues.
 Also, there are some nearby ridges that are great for tripods.

 The Aspen Grove Trail leads to Fish Creek Trail, where visitors continue to enjoy a hike into the San Gorgonio Wilderness.
 The trail offers opportunities to see other types of trees that display fall colors like cottonwoods and black oaks.